Nayabkhan123/PrimeMart/README.md

 * **Role Check:** The frontend `AdminPanel.jsx` component includes a `useEffect` hook to redirect non-admin users if they try to access the admin panel, providing client-side protection.
 The backend controllers provide server-side validation.
 * **User & Product Management Interfaces:** Dedicated pages (`AllUsers.jsx`, `AllProducts.jsx`, `AllOrders.jsx`) provide tabular views and interactive forms for managing data.
 * **Modals:** `UploadProduct`, `AdminEditProduct`, and `ChangeUserRole` components use modals for a focused user experience when performing administrative tasks.

 ---

-## Contributing

-Contributions are highly welcome!
-If you have suggestions for improvements, bug fixes, or new features, please follow these steps:

-1.  **Fork** the repository.
-2.  **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/issue-description`.
-3.  **Make your changes**, ensuring they adhere to the existing code style.
-4.  **Write clear, concise commit messages**.
-5.  **Push your branch** to your forked repository: `git push origin feature/your-feature-name`.
-6.  **Open a Pull Request** to the `main` branch of this repository, describing your changes in detail.

----